Lille Kirkestræde 1: 19th century

 At the time of the 1801 census, the property was home to a total of 19 people.
 Abraham Bendixen, a manufacturer, resided in the building with his wife Zimire Abraham, his son and business partner Moses Bendixen and a maid.
-Anne Elisabeth Wilken, a widow innkeeper, resided in the building with her 24-year-old daughter Sophie Marie Wilken and a maid.
+Anne Elisabeth Wilken, a widow barkeeper, resided in the building with her 24-year-old daughter Sophie Marie Wilken and a maid.
 Peder Seideger, employed by the Swedish envoy, resided in the building with his wife Caroline Hansdatter and their six-year-old daughter Trine Franciska Seideger as well as toll/duty accountant Peder Mehl and clerk Christian Honningdal.
 Lauritz Møller, a club host, resided in the building with his wife Nicoline Trane, their five-year-old daughter, a housekeeper, two maids and a male caretaker.

 The property was listed as No. 101 in the new cadastre of 1806.
 It was owned by an assessor named Horn at the time.

+The property was later owned by engraver/jeweler Herman Anton Eylargi (1769-1837).
+He also owned Kronprinsensgade No. 36 (now Kronprinsensgade 10).
+On 14 June 1814, he was married to ;ette Sophie Weyvadt (1779-1864).

 At the time of the 1840 census, the property was home to a total of 28 people.
 The now 66-year-old Moses Bendixsen was still residing in the ground floor apartment.
 He lived there with his wife Hanne Bendixsen, their four daughters (aged 20 to 27) and a maid.
 Peter Christian Bøysen, a wine merchant, resided in the other ground floor apartment with his two sisters and a maid.
 Frederik Vallentin Werner, a furniture retailer, resided on the second floor with his wife Fredrike Clara Werner, their three-year-old daughter and a lodger (a customs officer).
 Werner's furniture shop was located on the first floor.
 Christian Rauch, a 77-year-old widow, resided on the third floor with her 45-year-old unmarried daughter Inger Marie Rauch.
-Hans Jensen Trelde, an innkeeper, resided in the basement with his wife Karen Kirstine Madsdatter Trelde, their five children (aged three to 15) and three maids.
+Hans Jensen Trelde, a barkeeper, resided in the basement with his wife Karen Kirstine Madsdatter Trelde, their five children (aged three to 15) and three maids.

 By 1850, the ground-floor apartment to the left was occupied by the businessman (grosserer) Heymann Israel Drucker (1819–1887), his one-year-old daughter Pauline Rosalie Drucken, his employee Michael Bendix Jacobsen, a wet nurse and a maid.
 Duncker's wife Sofie Henriques (1812–1896), a daughter of Ruben Henriques, is not mentioned in the census records.
 Johan Fredrick Reuch, a musician in the Royal Danish Orchestra, resided in the other ground floor apartment with his wife Ida Elisabeth Rauch née Omoth and a maid.
-Hans Jensen Trelde, an innkeeper and courier working for Klasselotteriet, resided in the basement with his wife Konen Kirstine Trelde, their four children and two maids.
+Hans Jensen Trelde, a barkeeperand courier working for Klasselotteriet, resided in the basement with his wife Konen Kirstine Trelde, their four children and two maids.